Clean Architecture: Building Software That Survives Change

 Source code dependencies always point inward.

-- The Application depends only on the Domain.
+- The Application layer depends only on the Domain.

-- The Interface Adapters depend only on the Application and Domain.
+- The Interface Adapters layer depend only on the Application and Domain.

-Thatâs why the arrows in your diagram point inward â visually enforcing that rule.
+Thatâs why the arrows in the diagram point inward â visually enforcing that rule.

 đ§š A Microservice Example